LabRat404/Map_of_Events/README.md

 # LCSD Cultural Programmes Map of Events

+# to start server
+# cd server
+# node ./index.js --> the app will run at localhost:5000

 ### User actions
 - [ ] List all locations in a table as links to single locations, and allow sorting of the table with i) number of events at venue, or ii) min and max traffic speed of road
 - [x] ~~Show all locations in a map, with links to each single location [ Suggested APIs: Google Maps, MapBox ]~~